-For this dev set, we can give definitive answers to 69.4\% of the questions with \SP (Table~\ref{tab:recovery}).
-For the rest of the questions (30.6\%), accounting for the overlap between the GPT-3 and our semantic parser's results, the percentages of guessing correctly, incompletely, and incorrectly are at 18.7\%, 8.4\%, and 3.4\%, respectively (Figure~\ref{fig:wikisp_gpt}).
+For this dev set, we can give definitive answers to 75.6\% of the questions with \SP (Table~\ref{tab:ablation}).
+For the rest of the questions (24.4\%), accounting for the overlap between the GPT-3 and our semantic parser's results, the percentages of guessing correctly, incompletely, and incorrectly are at 15.2\%, 5.5\%, and 3.7\%, respectively (Figure~\ref{fig:wikisp_gpt}).

-In summary, the combination of GPT-3 and \SP makes it possible to give a definitive, correct and complete answer two thirds of the time for the dev set.
-Users can also benefit from GPT-3's guesses the rest of the time at a 3.4\% error rate, which is less than half of the original error rate.
-We expect this combination to be even more useful for questions on less popular topics and especially on events that happened after the LLM is trained.
+In summary, the combination of GPT-3 and \SP makes it possible to give a definitive, correct, and complete answer three quarters of the time for the dev set.
+Users can also benefit from GPT-3's guesses the rest of the time at a 3.7\% error rate, which is about half of the original error rate.